 Storing streams on the server for further rewatching requires considerable backend capabilities.
 Periscope preserves streams on their servers only for 24 hours, which is still long considering the total amount of app users.
 As an effective alternative to that, you can enable users to save broadcasts on their devices.

 Donations and monetization

 The possibility to donate to streamers is not presented in Periscope but is popular in other live video streaming solutions.
 Donations attract more streamers that produce quality content which, in its turn, attracts more viewers.
 Also, you can monetize your live streaming app by charging a small fee for each donation.

 Implementing this feature requires integration of payment getaway, so think twice about whether you need to have it at launch.
 Maybe, it is wiser to add it later.

 Device and OS compatibility

 Most of the apps are being launched for iOS and Android platforms simultaneously.
-If you’re up to this idea, we at Agilie highly recommend avoiding cross-platform solutions and build native apps for both iOS and Android platforms.
+If you’re up to this idea, we at Agilie highly recommend avoiding cross-platform solutions: build native apps for both iOS and Android platforms instead.
 This will help you avoid compatibility problems in the future, thus, saving both your time and money.

 Let’s now calculate the average timeline of development and the total cost of a video streaming app like Periscope.